Buttered Popcorn Popped in Oil (1 Cup, Popped)

 Physical Activity

-Engage in light physical activity after eating, such as a brisk walk.
-This can help your body use glucose more effectively.
+Engage in light physical activity, such as a short walk, after eating popcorn.
+This can help your body use up some of the glucose.

 Mindful Eating